michellesyoon/programming-languages-1/README.md

 - Hofstadter: [Goedel, Escher, Bach](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach).
 A wide ranging book bringing together history, art, music and computer science.
 Contains a lot of rewriting and computability theory.
 The reader ends up with a proof of Goedel's incompleteness theorem, without going through a technical and advanced course of logic.

 - Smullyan: [To Mock a Mockingbird](https://en.wikipedia.org/wiki/To_Mock_a_Mockingbird).
 Presents a deep but playful account of combinatory logic and the lambda-calculus.
+Entirely formulated as a sequence of logic puzzles that should be accessible to everybody with a taste for these kind of mind teasers.
+If you do, also check out other books by Smullyan.

 - Petzold: [The Annotated Turing](https://en.wikipedia.org/wiki/The_Annotated_Turing).
 Goes through Turing's famous paper line by line.
-Can be read from a technical point of view, but one can also browse it lightly and pick out the anecdotes.
+Can be read from a technical point of view, but one can also browse it lightly and just pick out the anecdotes.

 - Doxiadis, Papadimitriou: [Logicomix](https://en.wikipedia.org/wiki/Logicomix).
 This graphical novel about the life of Bertrand Russell introduces many of the main players in the history of logic and computing in the early 19 hundreds.
 Co-authored by one of the most influential contemporary theoretical computer scientists.